-When you let your organization manage your Apple® iOS® device, you agree to allow your administrator to control some data and features on your device.
-Each organization is different, so if you have questions about the specific features your organization controls, contact your IT administrator.
+When you let your organization manage your Apple® iOS® device, you agree to allow your administrator to control some data and features on the device.
+You can check which device features your admin controls (details below).
+If you have questions about the specific features, contact your IT admin.

 Your personal account stays private

 If you access multiple Google Accounts on your device, only data from your work or school account can be controlled by your organization.
 For example, if you have a personal Gmail account and a work email account, only information from the work account is available to your employer.
 Browser activity in private or Incognito mode in Chrome Browser or Apple® Safari® stays private.

 You might need a configuration profile

 When you first sign in to your work or school account on your device, you might be asked to install a Google mobile device management configuration profile.
 The profile helps your admin protect and manage your device.
 If you don’t install the profile, you might not be able to access your work data on your device.